vivien-apple/connectedhomeip-1/examples/chip-tool/README.md

     $ chip-tool pairing unpair

-## Using the Client to Request an Echo
+## Using the Client to ping a device

 ### Ping a device

-    $ chip-tool echo ip
+    $ chip-tool basic ping

-If valid values are supplied, it will send a message to the paired device and verify that the incoming echo from the server matches what was sent out.

 ## Using the Client to Send CHIP Commands